CloudLabs-MOC/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab3_Ex1_insider_risk_management.md

 1. On the **Policy indicators** page, expand and select **Select all** to enable all indicators in these categories:

-   - Microsoft Defender for Endpoint indicators (preview)
+   - Microsoft Defender for Endpoint indicators
    - Risky browsing indicators (preview)

 1. Select **Save** at the bottom of the page.